 Export Controls and Export Licenses

-BIS provides a variety of training sessions to U.S. exporters throughout the year.
-These sessions range from one- to two-day seminars and focus on the basics of exporting to coverage of more advanced, industry-specific topics.
+BIS also provides a variety of training sessions to U.S. exporters throughout the year.
+These sessions range from one to two-day seminars that focus on the basics of exporting to coverage of more advanced, industry-specific topics.
 Interested parties can check a list of upcoming seminars and webinars or reference BIS provided online training.
 BIS’s Export Control Officers (ECOs) located at U.S. embassies and consulates in seven overseas locations also conduct outreach to raise awareness of reexport control requirements with foreign business communities.

-The Consolidated Screening List (CSL) is a list of parties for which the United States Government maintains restrictions on certain exports, re-exports, or transfers of items.
-The Consolidated Screening List API is a data service that consolidates 11 export screening lists of the Departments of Commerce, State, and the Treasury into a single data feed as an aid to industry in conducting electronic screens of potential parties to regulated transactions.
+The Consolidated Screening List (CSL) is a list of parties for which the United States Government maintains restrictions on certain exports, reexports or transfers of items.
+The CSL consolidates eleven export screening lists of the Departments of Commerce, State, and the Treasury into a single data feed as an aid to industry in conducting electronic screens of parties to regulated transactions.
 Exporters should determine the export requirements specific to their proposed transaction by classifying their items prior to export and reviewing the EAR’s requirements specific to the item(s) and the proposed end use and end user, as well as consulting the CSL to determine if any parties to the transaction may be subject to specific license requirements.

 Other Export Control Regimes

 The Wassenaar Arrangement is a key multilateral export regime.
-It came into effect in September 1996 and is the first global multilateral arrangement on conventional weapons exports, dual use goods and technologies, and munitions.
-The Wassenaar Arrangement promotes transparency and information-sharing to prevent global security risks from trade in these products and technologies.
-The 42 signatory countries agree to maintain effective exports controls on materials such as certain types of software, industrial metals, chemicals, satellite technologies, surveillance equipment, encryption technologies, sensors, avionics, lasers and components, among many other items.
+It came into effect in September 1996 and is the first global multilateral arrangement on conventional weapons exports, dual-use goods and technologies, and munitions.
+The Wassenaar Arrangement promotes transparency and information-sharing to prevent global security risks from trading in these products and technologies.
+The 42 signatory countries agree to maintain effective export controls on materials such as software, industrial metals, chemicals, satellite technologies, surveillance equipment, encryption technologies, sensors, avionics, lasers, and components, among many other items.
 It also determines specific information requirements on arms transfers covered by the U.N.
 Conventional Arms Registry.

-Both Mexico and the United States of America are part of the Wassenaar Arrangement.
+Both Mexico and the United States are part of the Wassenaar Arrangement.
 The complete listing of products covered is available at https://www.wassenaar.org/.

 Other multilateral regimes including the Missile Technology Control Regime, Nuclear Suppliers Group, and the Australia Group.
 The BIS website has more information on these other export control regimes.

-If your company is interested in learning more about U.S export licenses, please contact the Trade Specialist in your nearest U.S. Export Assistance Center by checking our website (www.trade.gov/locations).
+If your company is interested in learning more about U.S export licenses, please contact the Trade Specialist in your nearest U.S. Export Assistance Center.